customers and readers,

 Investments in defence technology are very difficult under the current circumstances.
 This is primarily due to the large number of international conflicts, further restrictions on Swiss exports of defence-related goods and the federal government’s practice of primarily procuring armaments “off-the-shelf”, i.e. without a Swiss development component.
 To maintain a technology base in Switzerland in spite of all this, RUAG’s strategy chiefly focuses on bolstering the three growth pillars of aerostructures, commercial space travel and cyber security.
 In all three areas, the first steps have been taken on important new paths for the future.

-The international expansion is also is also benefiting the Swiss labour market.
+The international expansion is also benefiting the Swiss labour market.
 Approximately 110 of the additional jobs were created in Switzerland.

 By winning contracts for the pioneering new OneWeb space project and forming a new Cyber Security business unit, RUAG has established itself in lucrative sub-markets of the global digitalization megatrend.
 Moreover, the partnership with Airbus has been expanded and secured for the coming years with a new framework agreement.
 This puts RUAG in a position to help meet the world’s growing mobility needs.